Resolving disputes

 • A loss is where you are awarded an amount equal or less than previously offered.

 • If you lose, you will be directed to pay the company an amount equivalent to your registration fee.
-For example, if your claim is less than £7,500 and you lose, your maximum outlay will be £216.

 What is the registration fee for arbitration?